Browser does not support script.

 International centre of excellence for the study of Medieval history.

-Introduces students to the burgeoning field of digital humanities through collaboration with the King's Centre for Computing in the Humanities (CCH).
+Introduces students to the burgeoning field of digital humanities through collaboration with the Department of Digitial Humanities and King's Digital Lab.

 The central London location offers students unrivalled access to world-class museums, collections, archives and libraries as well as easy access to resources in Europe.